-A major storm can leave chaos in its wake -- downed power lines, downed trees, damaged houses, and tree limbs and debris everywhere.
-If the storm brought down a tree on your property, your homeowner's insurer may pay to remove it, or the company may let it lie.
+A major storm can leave chaos in its wake -- downed power lines, downed trees, damaged houses and tree limbs and debris everywhere.
+If the storm brought down a tree on your property, your homeowner's insurer may pay to remove it, or the company may leave you hanging.
 It depends on your policy coverage and the circumstances of the fall.

 Where It Falls

 If the tree falls on your house, homeowner's insurance usually covers removing it and repairing the damage.
 Even if it's your neighbor's tree, your insurer will handle it.
 If the tree or a heavy limb falls on your garage, your deck or other structures, that's covered too.
 If your policy insures your fences, or specifically says that the insurer will pay to remove a tree blocking your driveway, trees on the driveway or the fence are also covered.
 Otherwise, they're not.

 If a tree falls and hits nothing but the lawn, you're out of luck.
 Homeowner's insurance doesn't cover removing trees or branches that don't hit buildings and aren't blocking anything.
 If a tree or a branch looks like it's about to fall on your garage, removing it first might be smart, but your insurance doesn't cover preventive removal either.
 Even if the tree or a couple of trees did fall on your house, most policies don't pay more than $500 or $1,000 to haul them off.
 You're on your own for anything more.

 The reason the tree fell may affect whether you're covered.
 If the insurer can show that you neglected the tree until it rotted, that might be grounds for refusing to pay you.
 If it's your neighbor's mistreated tree, your insurer pays you, but may then sue your neighbor to get the money back.
 If you live in coastal areas at high risk for hurricanes, your insurance policy may exempt damage caused by high winds -- such as a tree blowing over -- unless you take out extra wind coverage.